Fashion Design and Merchandising (FDM)

 FDM 321L Textiles Quality Assurance Laboratory (1) Examination of textile properties through standardized textiles testing laboratory equipment.
 FDM majors only.
 A-F only.
 Pre: 221 or consent.
 Co-requisite: 321.
 (Spring only) DY

 FDM 330 Advanced Apparel Construction (3) Principles of advanced techniques for garment construction with emphasis on new, difficult-to-handle fabrics.
 Repeatable one time.
 Pre: 205 or consent.

 FDM 338 2D/3D Computer Aided Design (3) Exploration of CAD applications from the design to the pattern-making process.
 Use of Adobe Illustrator and Photoshop for fashion illustration.
 Use of OptiTex PDS pattern design software featuring 2D and 3D CAD.
 Repeatable one time.

-FDM 339 3D Retail Store Design (3) Visual merchandising concepts and planning; use of a virtual 3D store modeling software package Visual Retailing/Mockshop to design store interiors, layouts, fixtures, lighting, signs, merchandising planograms, and 3D virtual garments using OptiTex.
-FDM majors/minors only.
+FDM 339 3D Retail Store Design (3) Visual merchandising concepts and planning; use of a virtual 3D store modeling software package.
+Visual Retailing/Mockshop, to design store interiors, fixtures, lighting, signage, window displays, and planograms.
 A-F only.
-Pre: 338.
 (Spring only)